Statistics

 Issuances and holdings of green debt securities by country

-The largest issuers and holders of green debt securities in the euro area are Germany and France, which together represent approximately half of the market in these instruments.
+The largest issuers and holders of green debt securities in the euro area are Germany and France, which together represent more than half of the market in these instruments.
 The third-largest issuer is the Netherlands, while Luxembourg is the third-largest holder.
 Other countries, including Slovenia, represent a relatively small share of both green bond issuances and holdings.

 Source: ESCB calculations.